All Episodes

 They probably will at some point.

-So we're gonna do it here.
+So we're going to do it here.

 I never think Chris Wallace is interrupting me.

-He and I always have an agreement going in that he he wants to ask me as many questions as he can squeeze in in 12 minutes.
+He and I always have an agreement going in that he wants to ask me as many questions as he can squeeze in in 12 minutes.

 He also doesn't want to get flack from any of you thinking that he's mistreating me.

-So he asks me if I be kind enough to give him uh papal exclusion before the program airs in understanding that all he's trying to do is get me to say as much as I can about different things.
+So he asks me if I be kind enough to give him a papal exclusion before the program airs in understanding that all he's trying to do is get me to say as much as I can about different things.

 It means I want to cover more things.